cse264/final-project-f24-nje225/README.md

   4. Open a browser and navigate to `localhost:3000`

 ### API Keys Needed
-Everything should be in the .env file
+Everything should be in the .env and the ca.pem file, which is included in the repository.

 ### Description
 Lehigh Loo Review is a web application that allows users to review and rate the bathrooms on Lehigh's campus.
 Users can create an account, log in, and leave reviews for bathrooms they have used.
 They can also view reviews left by other users.
 Admins have the ability to delete reviews, add new building and bathrooms.